x00tex/hackTheBox/Boxes/linux/Retired/unicode/README.md

 ![](screenshots/generate-token.png)

-In order to create a valid jku certificate you can download the original one anche change the needed parameters.
+In order to create a valid jku certificate you can download the original one and change the needed parameters.
 ```bash
 wget http://hackmedia.htb/static/jwks.json
 ```

-You can obtain the parametes "`e`" and "`n`" from a public certificate using python -
+You can obtain the parameter "`e`" and "`n`" from a public certificate using python -
 * There is a issue with formatting hacktricks shows this value in hex format but our target server using possibly base64 format.
 We can still get these values with python but with different module and different techniques.
 ```python
 from jwcrypto import jwk